toddaustin07/mDNS/README.md

         * OR *
         a hostname or server name in the form of \<*hostname*\>.local (obtained from SRV record)
 - Returns: IPv4 address (no port number)

-## Running the code on a computer other than a SmartThings hub

-A common issue when trying to run code utilizing multicast addresses is getting 'address already in use' errors.
-This is an indication that some other process on the computer has already claimed port 5353 and is not sharing it.
-These services or applications can often be terminated without harm.
-Avahi, browsers, or any other mDNS-related applications may need to be shut down to free up port 5353.
-Or other networking configuration may need to be done to ensure the port is shared.

 ## Update Log